 - 1. Notes the outcome of Pyrenees Shire Council's Neighbourhood Safer Places assessment conducted by the Country Fire Authority and publishes the list of previously prescribed NSPs on Council's website. - 2.
-Commence the gazettal process for designating the three new Neighbourhood Safer Places at Bakery Park, Amphitheatre, Crowlands Hall, Crowlands and the Raglan Recreation Reserve, Raglan; and commit to undertake the prescribed site preparatory works. - 3.
-Further investigate sites for a Neighbourhood Safer Place in the locality of Barkly.
+Designate Neighbourhood Safer Places at the new localities of Bakery Park Amphitheatre, Crowlands Hall and Raglan Recreation Reserve and commit to providing the prescribed works. - 3.
+Continue to investigate the potential for a Neighbourhood Safer Place in the locality of Barkly.